-The ZOLEO is a brand new, mature contender in the category of two-way satellite messengers.
-As a new product from a little-known company, we are pleasantly surprised with the sophistication and polish of all aspects of this product.
-The ZOLEO has nearly everything we look for in a satellite messenger for wilderness travel.
-All it lacks is live tracking (which could conceivably be added as a firmware update?) and the ability for the user to view or compose customized messages from the device itself.
+The ZOLEO is a mature contender in the category of two-way satellite messengers with nearly everything we look for in a satellite messenger for wilderness travel.
+The only major feature it lacks is the ability for the user to view or compose customized messages from the device itself.
 All customized, two-way messaging must be conducted through the ZOLEO app.
-Otherwise, the ZOLEO has messaging, satellite coverage, portability, and ease of use that tops the field.
-It shares our Editors' Choice award with a product that does almost all that the ZOLEO does but also allows two-way messaging from the device alone.
-Neither EC winner is perfect.
-Both are excellent.
-Of the two top-scoring products on the market, the ZOLEO is the one you pick for seamless communication in and out of the field.
-The app collates one discussion thread, whether you are receiving and sending messages via satellite or via cellular/wifi.
-The other top scorer doesn't allow this functionality.
+Otherwise, this device has messaging, satellite coverage, portability, and ease of use that tops the field.

 SOS Messages from the ZOLEO are sent from either the app or from the device itself.
-Provided your satellite coverage is adequate, that SOS message is transmitted via ZOLEO to GEOS Inc., a world-wide, private-sector emergency dispatch organization.
-GEOS notes your location, some basic identification information, and then works to secure local emergency response.
-That local emergency response varies greatly depending on your location and a whole host of other factors.
-GEOS contracts to perform dispatch services for the users of most (if not all?) private sector satellite messengers.
+Provided your satellite coverage is adequate, that SOS message is transmitted via ZOLEO to GEOS Inc., a worldwide, private-sector emergency dispatch organization.
+GEOS notes your location and some basic identification information and then works to secure local emergency response.
+That local emergency response varies greatly depending on your location and many other factors.
+GEOS contracts to perform dispatch services for the users of most private-sector satellite messengers.

 Thankfully, we did not have to employ the SOS messaging attributes of the ZOLEO.
 We like that a help message can be sent either from the app or from the device alone.
 If your smartphone is damaged, out of battery, or missing, you can still request help in a dire situation.
 We also like that ZOLEO contracts with a proven, large-scale dispatch agency.
 Beyond the conclusions we can make based on our understanding of how this technology and service work, we cannot comment first-hand on the emergency messaging of the ZOLEO.

 The ZOLEO sets itself apart with non-emergency messaging that is seamless across different connectivity types.
-You can have one text chain that works via satellite and via cell/wifi.
+You can have one text chain that works via satellite and via cell/WiFi.
 This is a welcome attribute for those traveling in and out of signal and isn't ubiquitous on the market currently.
 It seems like a relatively simple software change that may soon come to the services that don't currently do it.
-Our other Editors' Choice winner doesn't currently work like this, and we wish it did.

 You can also send a preset "I'm OK" message from the app or the ZOLEO device.
 This is similar to other products on the market.
-At the very least, with this attribute and a good understanding between you and your emergency contacts in civilization, if you damage or lose your smartphone you can still let people know that you are safe.
+At the very least, with this attribute and a good understanding between you and your emergency contacts in civilization, you can still let people know that you are safe if you damage or lose your smartphone.

 Our one major wish is that the ZOLEO allowed viewing and composition of customized messages on the device itself.
-On a small device this is going to be a cumbersome prospect.
-Typing in the smartphone app will always be easier.
-Nonetheless, in that scenario in which your smartphone is incapacitated, being able to make valuable and nuanced two-way correspondence is quite valuable.
-The other Editors' Choice winner allows this sort of messaging from the device itself.
+On a small device, this is going to be a cumbersome prospect, and typing in the smartphone app will always be easier.
+Nonetheless, in the scenario in which your smartphone is incapacitated, being able to make valuable and nuanced two-way correspondence is quite valuable.

 The ZOLEO uses the global and proven Iridium network for its satellite communications.
 Our test team has extensive experience with this communication network and can vouch for it.
 Of the choices for global, two-way communication, it is definitely the best we know of that is available to the private sector.